First-order convergence for $321$-avoiding permutations: Preliminaries

 \subsection{Inhomogeneous processes}

 We will consider two growth processes in the rest of the paper.
-They will first be defined over structures only, then one of them will be extended to the logical classes as well.
+They will first be defined over structures only, then one of them will be extended to the logical equivalence classes as well.
 They are not time-homogeneous, but we will still be able to derive the convergence to a distribution over the logical equivalence classes.

+This subsection motivates why classical Markov chain techniques are insufficient and prepares the reader for a topological generalization.

 Let us start with time-homogeneous Markov chains.
-If the chain is defined on a finite state space, then the existence of a unique stationary distribution of the chain is guaranteed by Perron-Frobenius theorem provided that it is irreducible and aperiodic.
-For the countable state space case, we need an additional assumption of \textit{positive recurrence} in the theorem.
-Countable state space chains are recently applied in this context in \cite{MSV23}.
-However, as we wil see, the transitions in our case do not yield a Markov chain as the probabilities cannot be assigned consistently.
-We will recourse to a more topological approach.
+If the chain is defined on a finite state space, then the existence of a unique stationary distribution is guaranteed by the Perron-Frobenius theorem under irreducibility and aperiodicity.
+For countable state spaces, positive recurrence is also required.
+Countable state space chains have been recently applied in this context \cite{MSV23}.
+However, in our setting, the transition probabilities cannot be assigned consistently, so the classical Markov chain framework does not apply.
+Instead, we adopt a topological approach to describe the long-term behavior of the process.

 Methods analogous to Markov chains can be found in the dynamical systems literature.
 An example that we define below is a sequence of distributions given by transition kernels which are not necessarily Markovian.
 The kernels can be viewed as transfer matrices such as in Section 4.7 of \cite{S11}, but possibly infinite version of them such as in \cite{BJ18}.
 The idea is to consider a directed graph where the vertices represent the states of a \textit{symbolic chain}, and to look at the frequency of total number of paths terminating at certain vertex in the long-run.
 A list of references is \cite{V67}, \cite{Sa88} and \cite{GS88}.
 See Section 7 of \cite{K97} for many other examples and counter-examples.
 Although we cannot use local arguments, such as Foster's theorem, see Section 2.2 of \cite{FMM95}, we will be able to make inferences on the long-term behavior of the chain.